bholmesdev/bholmesdev/src/blog/picture-perfect-image-optimization.md

 - **Serving the right format,** with JPGs preferrable and `.webp` or `.avi` *especially* so
 - **Serving the right size,** ideally with _multiple copies_ of the same image at different widths and heights
 - **Loading at the right time,** reaching for "lazy" loading when we can
-- Heck, even **including `alt` text** can affect your site from both accessibility and SEO standpoints!
+- Heck, even **including `alt` text** can affect your site from both accessibility and SEO standpoints

 I learned a bit about addressing those format and size problems using `picture` elements, and my lighthouse definitely thanked me for it 😄